aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 ---

 ## **Change Text in Placeholder**
-Using [Aspose.Slides for Java](/slides/java/), you can find and modify placeholders on slides in presentations.
+Using [Aspose.Slides for PHP via Java](/slides/php-java/), you can find and modify placeholders on slides in presentations.
 Aspose.Slides allows you to make changes to the text in a placeholder.

 **Prerequisite**: You need a presentation that contains a placeholder.
 You can create such a presentation in the standard Microsoft PowerPoint app.

 This is how you use Aspose.Slides to replace the text in the placeholder in that presentation:

-1. Instantiate the [`Presentation`](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class. and pass the presentation as an argument.
+1. Instantiate the [`Presentation`](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class. and pass the presentation as an argument.
 2. Get a slide reference through its index.
 3. Iterate through the shapes to find the placeholder.
-4. Typecast the placeholder shape to an [`AutoShape`](https://reference.aspose.com/slides/java/com.aspose.slides/AutoShape) and change the text using the [`TextFrame`](https://reference.aspose.com/slides/java/com.aspose.slides/TextFrame) associated with the [`AutoShape`](https://reference.aspose.com/slides/java/com.aspose.slides/AutoShape).
+4. Typecast the placeholder shape to an [`AutoShape`](https://reference.aspose.com/slides/php-java/com.aspose.slides/AutoShape) and change the text using the [`TextFrame`](https://reference.aspose.com/slides/php-java/com.aspose.slides/TextFrame) associated with the [`AutoShape`](https://reference.aspose.com/slides/php-java/com.aspose.slides/AutoShape).
 5. Save the modified presentation.

 This Java code shows how to change the text in a placeholder: